flyingrhinonz/nccm/README.md

 Also - more debugging calls exist but are commented out in the code due to too much logging.
 Enable them as required.

+If you find bugs please update to the latest version of nccm first (this may include updating your yaml file in case the format changed).
+If the bug persists please report it through the `issues` tab in github.

 Hacking nccm